Novum/vkQuake/readme.md

 It is compatible with all mods that run on QuakeSpasm like [In The Shadows](http://www.moddb.com/mods/its) or [Arcane Dimensions](https://www.quaddicted.com/reviews/ad_v1_42final.html).

 # Development status
 As of [release 0.90](https://github.com/Novum/vkQuake/releases/tag/0.90), vkQuake is considered feature complete.
-New releases will only fix bugs.
+New releases will only fix bugs and keep in sync with the QuakeSpasm code base.

 # Building